Ah spring! A glorious time for rejuvenation and new beginnings, and hopefully not seasonal allergies.

 It’s times like these where employee recognition is more critical than ever before.
 Don’t wait for an annual employee review to tell a colleague how amazing they are—use that time now!

-Intranets are a great place to recognize and applaud the amazing achievements by your employees, so don’t put it off any longer.
+Intranets are a great place to recognize and applaud the amazing achievements by your employees, and one of the easiest intranet tasks, so don’t put it off any longer.

 12. Launch a survey